PokeJofeJr4th/DreamBerd-rs/README.md

    const var health = 10!
 })!

-const var player1 = new(Player)!
+const var player1 = new Player!
-const var player2 = new(Player)! //Error: Can't have more than one 'Player' instance!
+const var player2 = new Player! //Error: Can't have more than one 'Player' instance!
 ```

 This is how you could do this: